DynoTheCrux/DynoTheCrux.github.io/lessons/006_asyncTask/lesson.md

 - onPreExecute() -> Is called **before** doInBackground() is called and executes it\'s code on the UI thread.
 - onPostExecute() -> Is called **after** doInBackground() is finished and executes it\'s code on the UI thread.
 - inProgressUpdate() -> Is called if doInBackground() calls *publishProgress()* and executes it\'s code on the UI thread.

-We will use this class in the following section to improve the IbkActivityPlanner application.

-## Implementing AsyncTask

->If you are curious you can use Thread.sleep() in your onCreate() method and see what happens if you put in 2000 ms or even 6000 ms before we implement the while loop asynchronously.

 In the `ShowActivity.java` we create a nested class inside *ShowActivity*.
 If you use codecompletion the doInBackground() method should be created for you.
 Inside the <> we will specify what the doInBackgound, onProgressUpdate() and onPostExecution() accept as parameters (in this order).
 As we are using the currentWeather boolean variable to find the fitting activity in doInBackground, no progress update and return currentActivity of class IbkActivity we state:
 ````Java